 - a.
-Note 47 of the accompanying financial statements which describes the uncertainties due to the outbreak of Covid-19 pandemic and management's evaluation of the impact on the investments carried at fair value in the standalone financial statements of the Company as at the balance sheet date. - b.
-Note 5(4), 5(5) and 5(6) in relation to the investment made by the Company in GEL amounting to ₹ 1,897.63 crore as at March 31, 2020.
-The recoverability of such investment is further dependent upon various claims, counter claims and other receivables from customers of GMR Warora Energy Limited ('GWEL'), a subsidiary of GEL which is pending settlement / realization as on March 31, 2020, and certain other key assumptions considered in the valuation performed by an external expert, including capacity utilization of plant in future years and renewal of Power Purchase Agreement with one its customers which has expired in June 2020.
+Note 5(3)(d)(i) of the accompanying standalone financial statements, which describes the uncertainties due to the outbreak of COVID-19 pandemic and management's evaluation of its impact on the assumptions underlying the valuation of investments which are carried at fair value in the standalone financial statements of the Company as at 31 March 2021.
+Further, we also draw attention to note 5(3)(d)(ii) in relation to the carrying value of investments in the subsidiaries as specified in the note which are further dependent on the uncertainties relating to the future outcome of the ongoing matters. - b.
+Note 5(5) and 5(6) in relation to the investment made by the Company in GEL amounting to ₹ 1,272.32 crore as at 31 March 2021 which is in addition to the matters described in paragraph 3 above.
+The recoverability of such investment is further dependent upon various claims, counter claims and other receivables from customers of GMR Warora Energy Limited ('GWEL'), a subsidiary of GEL, which are pending settlement / realization as on 31 March 2021, and certain other key assumptions considered in the valuation performed by an external expert, including capacity utilization of plant in future years, management's plan for entering into a new long-term power purchase agreement ('PPA') to replace the PPA expired in June 2020 with one of its customers and the pending outcome of the debt resolution plan being discussed with the lenders of GWEL, as explained in the said note.

-The above claims also include recovery of transmission charges from Maharashtra State Electricity Distribution Company Limited ('MSEDCL') by GWEL, based on the orderfrom the Appellate Tribunal for Electricity ('APTEL') ('the Order') dated May 8, 2015 as described in aforesaid note.
+The above claims also include recovery of transmission charges from Maharashtra State Electricity Distribution Company Limited ('MSEDCL') by GWEL amounting to ₹ 611.58 crore for the period from 17 March 2014 to 31 March 2021, based on the Order of the Appellate Tribunal for Electricity ('APTEL') ('the Order') dated 8 May 2015 which is currently contested by MSEDCL in the Supreme Court as described in aforesaid note.